Nat Geo Day Tour: Exploring the Mysteries of the Cenotes - A Journey into Mayan Culture

 What to expect

 Next, head over to a traditional Mayan house to learn about the Melipona bee, a stingless bee that has been cultivated for centuries for its medicinal honey.
-You'll then enjoy exclusive access to a traditional Mayan kitchen, taking part in a tortilla workshop and learning about authentic Mayan cooking.
-A buffet meal featuring local dishes brings the day's discoveries and delivers flavours rooted in heritage.
+Enjoy exclusive access to a traditional Mayan kitchen and take part in a demonstration of the art of tortilla-making, where you'll get hands-on with shaping the dough and learn about the secrets of ‘masa' (corn dough).
+Then, tuck into a buffet meal featuring dishes rooted in the local heritage that highlight the day's discoveries and flavours.

 Finally, hike to a fifth cenote, learning about the discovery and preservation of these natural sites.
 Spanning 300 hectares, Tankah Park's cenotes and forests offer Mayan heritage and ecological diversity.
 This tour also supports the local community and promotes sustainable tourism, helping to preserve these remarkable lands.